All Episodes

 And I think that gutted anyone who has common sense watching what was happening to a police officer.

-I share with you the astonishment of some of these executive leaders, including our president and governors and uh state attorneys around the nation.
+I share with you the astonishment of some of these executive leaders, including our president and governors and state attorneys around the nation.

 I'm the wife of a law enforcement officer, not just a former federal prosecutor and judge.

-But the border crisis is just one example of what's happening in our big cities and in these states like New York and in our cities like um Los Angeles.
+But the border crisis is just one example of what's happening in our big cities and in these states like New York and in our cities like Los Angeles.

-You have an executive that someone trusted and voted for to you know, protect them and uphold the rule of law, and then they just abdicate all responsibility.
+You have an executive that someone trusted and voted for to, you know, protect them and uphold the rule of law.

-He says, you know, when this nonsense comes about about defunding our police or not respecting our officer, he's like, How can we fund them more?
+That's why I so appreciate working alongside Governor DeSantis who says, you know, when this nonsense comes about about defunding our police or not respecting our officers, he's like, how can we fund them more?

 How can we give them more money?